March 9, 2023

 SEO, or Search Engine Optimization, is the process of optimizing your website so that it appears higher in search engine results pages (SERPs) when people search for relevant keywords or phrases.

-The thing is, SEO actually matters so much more than you’d imagine it does.
-Think about it: when was the last time you scrolled past the first page of Google search results?
-We're guessing it's been a while.
 The higher your website ranks in search results, the more likely people are to click on it and visit your site.
 And more visitors means more opportunities for conversions, whether that's making a purchase, filling out a form, or just spending more time on your site.

 In fact, over 25% of all traffic for one search at a time is directed to the first SERP result.
 That means that if you can manage to make your page the #1 result on Google for your keyword, you get 25% of all people looking for that keyword onto your page.
 Mind-blowing, right?